 This may be bold to say, but at BCD we believe every creator strives to make excellent products.
 In order to consistently deliver excellence, we have to embrace production testing.
 To make it scalable, we have to embrace automated testing.
 Thus, to make excellent autonomous cars in a scalable way, we need autonomous testing.
 That’s why we made the PLT.

-***Minor edits made on July 1, 2019 to correct minor technical inaccuracies***
+***Minor edits made on July 1, 2019 to address technical points***